crikfilippo/BasicUuid/README.md

-A simple php class to generate and validate UUIDs (V4).
+A simple php class to generate and validate UUIDs (V4 with Unix timestamp prefix).

 # Usage